 Buena Vista University’s Clinical Mental Health Counseling program is accredited by the Council for Accreditation of Counseling and Related Education Programs (CACREP).

 Take Me To

-Why Should I Earn a Master’s in Mental Health Counseling?
+Why Should I Choose a Master’s in Clinical Mental Health Counseling from BVU?

 - Program Syllabi

 Program syllabi are available for review upon request.
 Please contact firstname.lastname@example.org for more information.

 Program goals and objectives are evaluated using multiple methods over a five-year cycle.
 Our annual executive report is available for your review.
 Download the report here.

 Year Number of Graduates Estimated Completion Rates Exam Pass Rates Employment Rates 2022 22 96% 87% 92% 2021 12 85% 90% 90% 2020 15 61% 93% 100% 2019 13 70% 90% 100%

 Our next cohort starts July 2023.
 Apply now!